 C. High-profile external stakeholder events.

 A. Internal events are events for ACU staff and students only, not external stakeholders.
-These events don’t generally involve externals or guests to the university and do not require the Chancellor and/or Vice-Chancellor to host the event.
+These events do not generally involve externals or guests to the university and do not require the Chancellor and/or Vice-Chancellor and President to host the event.
 Internal events are planned, managed, promoted, and paid for by University departments.
-For these events, official protocols do not apply and approval is not required from the Office of the Vice-Chancellor (OVC) or the National Manager, Events.
-These events can be managed internally by the Faculty, unit/directorate or campus.
+For these events, official protocols do not apply and approval is not required from the Office of the Vice-Chancellor and President (OVCP) or the National Manager, Events.
+These events can be managed internally by the faculty, unit/directorate or campus.
 We advise that you use the Events Guide as a tool to plan your event and refer to SharePoint for the appropriate branded templates.
 Internal events include, but are not limited to, staff morning or afternoon teas, Campus Ministry supported events, such as Random Acts of Kindness Day, and faculty-based events.

 B. External events are events that involve externals or guests to the University.
-These events do not require the Chancellor and/or Vice-Chancellor to host the event as invited guests do not include those from the high-profile external stakeholders list.
-These events do not require approval from the Office of the Vice-Chancellor and President (OVC) or the National Manager, Events, and the same procedure for internal events applies to such events.
+These events do not require the Chancellor and/or Vice-Chancellor and President to host the event as invited guests do not include those from the high-profile external stakeholders list.
+These events do not require approval from the Office of the Vice-Chancellor and President (OVCP) or the National Manager, Events, and the same procedure for internal events applies.

 External events include, but are not limited to: